-On July 25, 2016, we acquired a 17% equity interest, on a fully diluted basis, in SmileDirectClub, LLC ("SDC") for \$46.7 million, and account for this as an equity method investment.
-The investment is reported in our condensed consolidated balance sheet under equity method investments, and we record our proportional share of SDC's earnings or losses within equity in losses of investee in our condensed consolidated statement of operations.
-As of March 31, 2017, the balance of our equity method investments was \$43.9 million.
+On July 25, 2016, we acquired a 17% equity interest, on a fully diluted basis, in SmileDirectClub, LLC ("SDC") for \$46.7 million.
+The investment is accounted for under an equity method investment and the investee, SDC, is considered a related party.
+The investment is reported in our Condensed Consolidated Balance Sheet under equity method investments, and we recorded our proportional share of SDC's losses within equity in losses of investee, net of tax, in our Condensed Consolidated Statement of Operations.
+As of June 30, 2017, the balance of our equity method investments was \$41.7 million.